 The Hulu + Live TV interface takes a little time to get used to.
 The categories on the homepage change quite often, for instance.
-That being said, the platform now has a "My Stuff" tab that saves your favorite programs and a "Hubs" tab that divides content by "Entertainment," "News," "Kids," and a few other evergreen categories.
-Use the "Browse" to scroll through regular Hulu content and the "Live TV" tab to see the guide for what's airing now.
+That being said, the platform has a "My Stuff" tab that saves your favorite programs and a "Hubs" tab that divides movies and TV shows by "Entertainment," "News," "Kids," and a few other evergreen categories.
+Use the "Browse" option to scroll through regular Hulu titles and the "Live TV" tab to see the guide for what's airing now.

-Supported devices for streaming on a Hulu + Live TV account include Amazon Fire TV, Roku, Apple TV, select Android TV models, iPhones, iPads, and computer browsers.
-Users can log into the same account across devices using free Hulu apps, which allows them to track watching progress.
+Supported devices for streaming on a Hulu + Live TV account include Amazon Fire TV, Roku, Apple TV, select Android TV (Google TV) models, Apple iPhone, Apple iPad, and computer browsers.
+You can log into the same account across devices using free Hulu apps, so you can track your viewing history and progress.

-Users on fuboTV also have numerous options when it comes to compatible streaming devices.
-Users can watch on gadgets including Amazon Fire TVs, Android mobile devices, Apple TVs, computer browsers, Chromecast, iOS devices, and Roku.
-Users can even watch shows they recorded to their DVR on their devices using the free fuboTV app.
+On fuboTV, users also have numerous options when it comes to compatible streaming devices.
+You can watch on gadgets including Amazon Fire TV, Android mobile devices, Apple TV, computer browsers, Google Chromecast, Apple iOS devices, Roku, and many others.
+The free fuboTV app even allows you to watch shows you record to your DVR on your devices.

-The interface for fuboTV divides content by "Sports", "Movies", "Series", and "Channels".
+The interface for fuboTV divides titles by "Sports," "Movies," "Series," and "Channels."
 The first three categories also have subcategories that allow you to find specific genres.

 Hulu + Live TV

 Hulu + Live TV is a good option for users who want a personalized experience.
-The streaming service allows users to operate a maximum of six profiles on a single account, each of which will receive personal recommendations based on past behavior and favorites.
+The streaming service allows a maximum of six profiles on a single account, each of which will receive personal recommendations based on past viewing behavior and favorites.
 You can also pause your program and pick it up later on any device using the same profile.
-Hulu also has parental controls.
-You can limit shows by rating.
-The easiest way to do this is by creating a "Kids Profile".
+Hulu also includes parental controls, which allow you to limit shows by rating.
+The easiest way to do this is by creating a "Kids Profile."

-Fubo also lets users create up to six profiles on a single account.
+The streaming service fuboTV also lets users create up to six profiles on a single account.
 Each profile user can set their own favorite programs, follow their top shows, and access their own DVR recordings.
-Once a user marks something as a favorite, it will show up first on their homepage and program guide. fuboTV does not have parental controls, but some compatible devices (like Apple TV) do let you limit access to mature content.
+Once a user marks something as a favorite, it will show up first on their homepage and program guide.
+It does not have parental controls, but some compatible devices (like Apple TV) do let you limit access to mature titles.

 Hulu + Live TV

-Hulu + Live TV lets users stream on unlimited screens at home for $10 per month, which is helpful for large households.
-Keep in mind that you are still limited to watching on just three devices that are not connected to your home wi-fi network.
+Hulu + Live TV lets you stream on unlimited screens at home for an additional $10/mo., which is helpful for large households.
+Keep in mind that you are still limited to watching on just three devices that aren't connected to your home Wi-Fi network.

-The streaming service has a Spanish-language extra called the add-on Español Add-on for $5 per month.
+The streaming service has a Spanish-language extra called the Español Add-on for $5/mo.
 This includes CNN en Español, Discovery en Español, ESPN Deportes, and more.

-Adventure seekers may like the Adventure Plus Add-on, which features channels showcasing extreme sports and outdoor action.
-Channels include the Outdoor Channel and Motosports Network; the add-on is just $5 per month.
+Adventure seekers may like fuboTV's Adventure Plus Add-on, which features channels that showcase extreme sports and outdoor action.
+Channels include Outdoor Channel and Motosports Network and the add-on is just $5/mo.

-For just $11 per month, users can get Sports Plus with NFL RedZone.
-Users who never want to miss a game can tune in to more than 20 networks.
+For $11/mo., users can get Sports Plus with NFL RedZone.
+If you never want to miss a game, you can tune in to more than 25 networks.

-Streamers who like premium content can add networks like STARZ and Showtime for between $6 and $11 per month, or a STARZ, Showtime, and Epix bundle for $20 per month.
+Cord-cutters who like premium titles and originals can add networks like Starz and Showtime for between $6/mo. and $11/mo., or a Starz, Showtime, and Epix bundle for $20/mo.

 Hulu + Live TV

-Hulu promises ad-free service, but Hulu + Live TV still has ads.
-If you pay extra to eliminate ads on demand, you still have to sit through commercial breaks on certain titles.
 To be fair, there is no way for Hulu to eliminate live ads, but it makes paying for ad-free service less attractive.
 The service also has an offline download feature, but not all titles are eligible.
 Finally, Hulu's more limited channel lineup may not appeal to viewers who want as many live titles as possible.